sergueik/springboot_study/basic-logback/README.md

 ```java
 Error: Could not find or load main class example.Example
 ```
-__NOTE__ Configuring the Tomcat access log directory through the `application.yaml` or `application.properties` does not currently work
+__NOTE__ Configuring the Tomcat access log directory through the `application.yaml` or `application.properties` does not currently work.
+In adition these configuration files suppress console logging, which is not a desired effect.

 __NOTE__: cannot run with the 2.3.4:
 ```sh